jessitron/hny-otel-web/README.md

-# My minimal OpenTelemetry-for-the-browser distribution
+# My minimal wrapper around Honeycomb's SDK

 Currently (November 2023), OpenTelemetry doesn't offer a single .js file that I can import in a script tag.